 Refiner Cons

-- No native Android SDK: mobile coverage limited compared to Zonka Feedback or Luciq
+- No native Android SDK: mobile coverage is limited compared to Zonka Feedback or Luciq

 - Limited AI analysis on open-text responses compared to enterprise tools